 The apple-headed versus deer-headed Chihuahua factor is definitely at play here, with apple-headed Chis making up most of the brachycephalic breed examples.
 Most Chihuahuas are dolichocephalic.

-The occasional Havanese is brachycephalic, but most are dolichocephalic, much to the relief of breed fanciers.
+The occasional Havanese or Havanese mix is brachycephalic, but most are dolichocephalic, much to the relief of breed fanciers.
 Pressing health concerns for the breed include heart murmurs, eye issues, and patellar luxation (but you may be able to address some of these by picking a good Havanese dog food).

 This breed’s playful and friendly nature works well in families with kids, and his eagerness to please makes training a breeze.

 This larger-than-life doggo is often labeled brachycephalic despite not always meeting the cephalic index score necessary to fall into that category.
 In fact, most mastiffs are dolichocephalic.

 This breed can experience eye issues along with heart and joint problems, so food choice is critical.

 7. Neapolitan Mastiff